rdpbecker/Timer/Components/README.md

  - `detailedTitle`: A title which shows the game, category, and current comparison.

- - `diffInfo`: Shows a comparison of the previous split vs. the best previous split, or shows how much time is being lost to the current best split if applicable.
+ - `goldDiffInfo`: Shows a comparison of the previous split vs. the best previous split, or shows how much time is being lost to the current best split if applicable.